General

 Check your eligibility and start the process online to connect with nearby providers.

-Your application will immediately be shared with GSRP providers near you.
-Providers will follow up with you directly using the contact information that you provide.
 Be prepared to share the necessary information with providers to complete your child’s enrollment.
 These include, but are not limited to:

 • Age of child (birth certificate, birth verification, baptismal certificate, passport, etc.)